Farmland Partners logo

 Strengths

-• MANAGEMENT: Experienced team with deep agricultural and REIT expertise
+• MANAGEMENT: Experienced leadership with deep agricultural & finance roots.

 Weaknesses